alicerunsonfedora/costumemaster/Guides/Working With Agents.md

 - Important: The simulator tool is included in v1.2.0 of The Costumemaster or greater.

-To test the agents in a sample level for AI, open The Costumemaster and go to **Game &rsaquo; AI &rsaquo; Run Simulation...** or press ⌘R on your keyboard to open the AI Simulator tool.
+To test the agents in a sample level for AI, open The Costumemaster and go to **Game &rsaquo; Run AI Simulation...** or press ⌘R on your keyboard to open the AI Simulator tool.
 The AI simulator tool allows you to select an agent type, move generation rate, and level for the simulator.